GeoscienceAustralia/BAL/docs/userguide/intro.rst

 * The BAL is produced based on the simplified method (Method 1) in AS 3959 (2009).
 When the land downslope is more than 20 degrees, more detailed method (Method 2) should be adopted.
-Method 2 has not been incorporated into the toolbox developed.
+Method 2 has not been incorporated into the BAL toolbox.
 Instead, a constant value of 200 is provided as BAL for such circumstances.

 * Elevation data is a critical input of the tool.
 Digital Elevation